-(A) Where applicable, a description of the protocols it intends to implement to separately store, sell, and tax Medicinal and Adult Use Cannabis and Cannabis Products; (B) A description of where and when shipments of Cannabis and Cannabis Products will be received, and the security measures that will be implemented to ensure the safety of the Business' employees, and the public, and to protect against the theft of Cannabis and Cannabis Products; (C) Information about the electronic platform, if any, to be used to receive and process orders for Cannabis and/or Cannabis Products; (D) The Vehicle Information Number for each vehicle that will be used to Deliver Cannabis and Cannabis Products, and proof of insurance coverage therefor; (E) A description of how the Applicant will confirm the age and identity of the Customer prior to and/or upon Delivery; (F) A description of how the Applicant will confirm that a Customer is qualified under California Health and Safety Code Sections 11362.7 et seq. to use Medicinal Cannabis, prior to and/or upon Delivery of Medicinal Cannabis or a Medicinal Cannabis Product; (G) A description of how the Applicant will track Delivery employees and Delivery status; and (H) A statement signed by the Applicant affirming that the Applicant: (i) Will provide training to all Delivery employees concerning the laws governing Sales and Deliveries of Cannabis and Cannabis products; (ii) Will take steps to ensure the personal safety of all Delivery employees; and (iii) Understands that the Delivery of Cannabis or Cannabis Products by anyone other than an employee of the Applicant is a violation of this Article 16.
+1 Cannabis Products.
+2 (3) A "Delivery-Only Cannabis Retailer Operations Plan" containing such information 3 as may be required by the Director, including but not limited to: 4 (A) Where applicable, a description of the protocols it intends to implement to 5 separately store, sell, and tax Medicinal and Adult Use Cannabis and Cannabis Products; 6 (B) A description of where and when shipments of Cannabis and Cannabis 7 Products will be received, and the security measures that will be implemented to ensure the safety of 8 the Business' employees, and the public, and to protect against the theft of Cannabis and Cannabis 9 Products; 10 (C) Information about the electronic platform, if any, to be used to receive and 11 process orders for Cannabis and/or Cannabis Products; 12 (D) The Vehicle Information Number for each vehicle that will be used to Deliver 13 Cannabis and Cannabis Products, and proof of insurance coverage therefor; 14 (E) A description of how the Applicant will confirm the age and identity of the 15 Customer prior to and/or upon Delivery; 16 (F) A description of how the Applicant will confirm that a Customer is qualified 17 under California Health and Safety Code Sections 11362.7 et seq. to use Medicinal Cannabis, prior to 18 and/or upon Delivery of Medicinal Cannabis or a Medicinal Cannabis Product; 19 (G) A description of how the Applicant will track Delivery employees and 20 Delivery status; and 21 (H) A statement signed by the Applicant affirming that the Applicant: 22 (i) Will provide training to all Delivery employees concerning the laws 23 governing Sales and Deliveries of Cannabis and Cannabis products; 24 (ii) Will take steps to ensure the personal safety of all Delivery 25 employees; and - Mayor Lee; Supervisor Sheehy.